 3. Run maintenance on your Mac

 Running regular maintenance on your Mac, just as with a car or home, will prevent problems in the future and can also fix problems you’re currently having, like USB devices disconnecting in macOS Sequoia.
-Maintenance tasks include freeing up RAM, reindexing Spotlight, thinning out Time Machine snapshots, and flushing DNS cache.
+Maintenance tasks include reindexing Spotlight, repairing disk permissions, speeding up mail, and flushing DNS cache.
 Doing all that manually would be time-consuming and very difficult.
 Fortunately, you don’t have to do it manually.
-CleanMyMac X’s Maintenance module can do it for you.
-It can run all those tasks with just a few clicks, as well as repair disk permissions and free up purgeable disk space.
-You can download CleanMyMac X for free here.
+CleanMyMac’s Performance feature can do it for you.
+It can run all those tasks with just a few clicks.
+You can download CleanMyMac for free here.
 Then, install the app and follow these steps:

 4. Try using a power supply